Moss (Maya Hawke album)

-Moss is the second studio album by American singer-songwriter and actress Maya Hawke, released on September 23, 2022.
+Moss is the second studio album by American singer-songwriter and actress Maya Hawke, released on September 23, 2022 through Mom + Pop.
 It is the follow-up to her positively received debut album Blush (2020).

 Background

 On June 29, 2022, Hawke announced Moss alongside the release of the first single "Thérèse".
 "Thérèse" was inspired by a Balthus painting at the Metropolitan Museum of Art called "Thérèse Dreaming".
 Hawke has identified with the girl in the "Thérèse Dreaming" painting "who in my head is me" in the track.
 Hawke cited Taylor Swift's album Folklore (2020) as an inspiration for the sound of Moss.

 According to a press release from Mom + Pop, Moss serves as "Hawke's meditation on rebirth and acceptance".

 Release

 Moss was released on September 23, 2022, as a digital download, for streaming, and on CD and vinyl LP formats.
 An exclusive release of Moss was also available from Urban Outfitters as a translucent pink vinyl LP.
 A translucent orange LP is available from Maya Hawke's official website.